top of page

 Since its inception, IACS has achieved numerous milestones.
 In 1969, it was granted consultative status with the International Maritime Organization (IMO).
 This recognition solidified IACS's role in maritime safety.

 IACS has driven the development of critical safety standards.
-The IACS Common Structural Rules, adopted in 2013, enhance vessel safety.
+The IACS Common Structural Rules, first adopted in 2005, enhance vessel safety.
 These rules apply to bulk carriers over 90m and oil tankers over 150m.

 The shipping industry's evolution has seen classification societies expand their services.
 IACS members now serve a broader range of clients globally.
 This growth meets the industry's demands for safety, efficiency, and sustainability.